 Protests and arrests as anti-Syrian riots rock Turkey

-More than 470 people have been taken into custody after mobs attacked Syrian shops and cars in central Turkey.
+More than 470 people have been taken into custody after crowds attacked Syrian shops and cars in central Turkey.

-Turkey’s government is urging for calm after mob violence against Syrian refugees broke out in the central Melikgazi region and spread to other areas.
+Turkey’s government is urging for calm after violence against Syrian refugees broke out in the central Melikgazi region and spread to other areas.

 Riots erupted after Turkish authorities arrested a Syrian man for allegedly sexually abusing a seven-year-old Syrian girl in the central city of Kayseri.